untitaker/spacemod/README.md

 * **Parenthesis-matching (experimental).** Besides regex, spacemod also supports a custom regex-like language that requires less escaping and whitespace-handling.
-* **Parallelism.** `spacemod` is not quite as CPU-efficient as fastmod, but compensates by using background threads to search files while you approve diffs.

 <div class="oranda-hide">